ArtVentureX/sd-webui-agent-scheduler/README.md

 Like any open project that seeks to bring the powerful of Generative AI to the masses, ProtoGAIA offers the following key features:

 ✅ Seamless Access: available on desktop and mobile

 ✅ Powerful Macro Abilities that allowing the chaining of tasks, which is then packaged as Macro Command ready for AI Agent Automation

 ✅ Multiplayer & Collaborative UX.
-Strong collaboration features, such as real-time commenting and feedback, version control, and image/file/project sharing.
+Strong collaboration features, such as real-time commenting and feedback, version control, and image/file/project sharing

-✅ Rooms Chat for lively discussion between users and running Generative AI workflows right in the chat ✅ Custom Models Management including Lora, Diffusion Models, Controlnet Models and more ✅ Powerful semantic search capabilities
+✅ Rooms Chat for lively discussion between users and running Generative AI workflows right in the chat

+✅ Custom Models Management including Lora, Diffusion Models, Controlnet Models and more

+✅ Powerful semantic search capabilities

-✅ Powerful AI driven chat box that can trigger quick Generative AI tasks and workflows ✅ Building on shoulders of Giants, leveraging A1111/Vladnmandic and other pioneers, provide collaboration process from Idea to Final Results in 1 platform
+✅ Powerful AI driven chat box that can trigger quick Generative AI tasks and workflows

+✅ Building on shoulders of Giants, leveraging A1111/Vladnmandic and other pioneers, provide collaboration process from Idea to Final Results in 1 platform

 ✅ Automation tooling for certain repeated tasks

-✅ Secure and transparent, leveraging hasing and metadata to track the origin and history of models, loras, images to allow for tracability and ease of collaboration.
+✅ Secure and transparent, leveraging hasing and metadata to track the origin and history of models, loras, images to allow for tracability and ease of collaboration

-✅ Personalize UIUX for both beginner and experienced users to quickly remix existing SD images by editing prompts and negative prompts, selecting new training models and output quality as desired.
+✅ Personalize UIUX for both beginner and experienced users to quickly remix existing SD images by editing prompts and negative prompts, selecting new training models and output quality as desired

-✅ Provenance Tracking for all models, loras, images to allow for tracability and ease of collaboration.
+✅ Provenance Tracking for all models, loras, images to allow for tracability and ease of collaboration

-✅ Custom UIUX for both beginner and experienced users to quickly remix existing SD images by editing prompts and negative prompts, selecting new training models and output quality as desired.
+✅ Custom UIUX for both beginner and experienced users to quickly remix existing SD images by editing prompts and negative prompts, selecting new training models and output quality as desired

 ✅ Articles and Tutorials for learning Generative AI

-✅ Voting System for best generative AI images, models, recipes, macros etc.
+✅ Voting System for best generative AI images, models, recipes, macros etc

 ✅ Open sharing of generative AI images, models, recipes, macros etc via the Global Explore tab

 ### Target Audience